OnurOnal7/crash_store/README.md

 # Crash Store

-A simple Django REST API for uploading, storing, retrieving, and deleting crash dump files.
+A Django REST API for uploading, storing, retrieving, and deleting crash dump files.

 ---